SSWConsulting/SSW.Rules.Content/rules/meetings-do-you-ask-clients-the-two-important-questions-at-the-beginning-of-each-meeting/rule.md

 guid: a66eec23-db4f-4e2d-909e-353df8486e4b
 ---

 It is essential to clarify the purpose and time of meetings.
-When you commence each meeting you should ask the following two questions:
+When you commence each meeting you should ask the following 2 questions:

 <!--endintro-->

 1. What are the points you want to cover in this meeting?
 2. How long will this meeting be?

-By asking these two questions you define both the client's and your expectations from the meeting; eliminating one of the factors which contribute to time-wastage.
+By asking these 2 questions you define both the client's and your expectations from the meeting; eliminating one of the factors which contribute to time-wastage.